 - Monitor water intake.
 It should be reduced for 2 or 3 days but then the previous intake should be recovered.
-Reducing the water pressure in the nipple drinker lines could be useful and use of auxiliary cup or bell type waterer. - Increase the house temperature until the chicks seem comfortable. - Increase the feed level in the feeders. - Add Vitamin K to the diet or drinking water a few days before and after beak treatment.
+Reducing the water pressure in the nipple drinker lines could be useful and use of auxiliary cup or bell type waterer. - Increase the house temperature until the chicks seem comfortable. - Increase the feed level in the feeders.

-- Focus on water, feed, light intensity, air temperature and humidity during the first week. - Check chick behavior to enable better settings of the brooding conditions. - Implement an intermittent light program if possible. - Perform beak treatment properly and apply special management care immediately after treatment. - Measure and follow the cloacal temperature along with behavior to adjust temperature set point.
+- KEY POINTS - ▶ Focus on water, feed, light intensity, air temperature and humidity during the first week. - NEVER provide more space (feeder, drinker and stocking density) later than 3 weeks.
+The earlier the better. - Check chick behavior to enable better settings of the brooding conditions. - Implement an intermittent light program if possible. - Perform beak treatment properly and apply special management care immediately after treatment. - Measure and follow the cloacal temperature along with behavior to adjust temperature set point.